 7. Collect ALL the right keys from the previous owners.

 You’ve got the front and back door keys and you’ve even remembered to ask for the ones for the windows and conservatories – but is that all you need to be worried about?
 You might think so, but after reading one of the entries to our moving horror stories competition that we ran with Rightmove recently, we’re not sure!

 “I was so excited when I got the keys to my first house.
 I came in the back door and the delivery driver, with my furniture, came to the front door – but I couldn’t get the door open as I didn’t have a key for the dead bolt, so I asked him to come to the back door then realised that the back door would no longer open.
 I had to pass him the keys through the window in the kitchen as I realised the dining room window was painted shut.
 We moved the boxes in but the couch and table wouldn’t fit through the back door and I had to wait until the next day for the previous owners of the house to return the dead bolt keys to move the rest of the furniture in.”

 Our tip: Make sure you check in advance with the owners of the house that you’re buying whether they have all the keys you’ll need on moving day.
 Don’t forget about things like sheds, conservatories, garages and garden gates or you might find yourself in the same awkward situation as above.
 Once you’re in, it's a good idea to get ALL of your locks changed.
 The previous owners might no longer have keys but you can never be sure who else has been given a copy over the years, and many insurance policies will be invalid unless the locks have been changed.

-8. Checking that everywhere has been properly cleared.
+8. Check that everywhere has been properly cleared when you leave.

 Image sourced from www.freeimages.com/stef~